hannahramadan/railsconf_rpm_install_demo/README.md

 ### Install the configuration file
-After installing the agent, you will need to install the `newrelic.yml` configuration file, and name your app.
+After installing the agent, you will need to install the `newrelic.yml` configuration file and name your app.

 Generate a `newrelic.yml` file with the following command: